B13rg/B13rg.github.io/_posts/2024-10-13-wordpress-acf-plugin.md

 * `includes/post-types/class-acf-post-type.php`
 * `/includes/post-types/class-acf-taxonomy.php`

+The first fix, clearing POST parameters, was added as part of [acf 6.3.8](https://github.com/AdvancedCustomFields/acf/commit/c6b165369a85bd25136bc75095acd46fe8a45b05)

+Wordpress's fork took that fix and added clearing the GET parameters as part of it's first release `6.3.6.2`.
+This didn't incorporate the switch to pointing to

-Security fix references version `6.3.8`, despite the changelog referenceing `POST` data it looks like the change was securing `GET` requests.
+. despite the changelog referenceing `POST` data it looks like the change was securing `GET` requests.
+Since it uses code from `6.3.8`, it must have been available before the "fork" took place.
+Instead sort of minor update? `6.3.6` -> `6.3.6.2`.

 <details>
   <summary>Comparing fix to referenced `6.3.8` from acf</summary>